 Non-U.S. investors are generally subject to U.S. withholding tax and may be subject to estate tax with respect to their Fund shares.
-Non-U.S. investors generally are not subject to U.S. federal income tax withholding on certain distributions of interest income and/or short-term capital gains that are reported by the Funds.
-It is expected that a Fund will generally report short-term gains, to the extent permitted, but the Funds do not intend to report any distributions attributable to interest income.
-Therefore, any distributions of interest income that are not exempt-interest dividends will be subject to withholding when paid to non-U.S. investors.
+Non-U.S. investors generally are not subject to U.S. federal income tax withholding on certain distributions of interest income and/or short-term capital gains that are reported by the Fund.
+It is expected that the Fund will generally report short-term gains, to the extent permitted, but the Fund does not intend to report distributions attributable to interest income.
+Therefore, any distributions of interest income that are not exempt-interest dividends will be subject to with-holding when paid to non-U.S. investors.